ayushkum1/Ayush/README.md

     AYUSH :sunglasses:
 </h2>
 <img src="https://i.postimg.cc/PxD1zgjp/Screenshot-from-2020-08-06-21-03-25.png" width="100%" height="300" title="Ayush Kumar Singh">
-<p style="font-size:18">I am a Computer Science Engineer, graduated in 2019.
+<p>I am a Computer Science Engineer, graduated in 2019.
 I was not fond of coding much, but after I developed my first app in Android, I started liking it.
 I believe that for any given problem, there definitely exists a solution, we just need to find it!
 Troubleshooting problems keeps me engaged :grimacing: Being deadline oriented and output oriented has helped me a lot in finishing my tasks before deadline with right output.
 Team Work has always been great, I easily mix with people.</p>
 <p>I Like to learn new things, be it from a kid or a expert.</p>

 <h3>